 The Share the Space, Drop Your Pace campaign is to encourage cyclists to slow down on shared paths for vulnerable pedestrians, and for pedestrians to be aware of cyclists.
 There will be more events throughout the year.
 It is especially important to be careful as some vulnerable people may not be visibly disabled, but can be seriously intimidated by fast cyclists near them.

-We are aiming to run Close Pass action days with Sussex Police in 2018 to highlight to drivers the need to give cyclists a safe gap when they overtake.
+We are aiming to run Safe Pass action days with Sussex Police in 2018 to highlight to drivers the need to give cyclists a safe gap when they overtake.
 This is 1.5m.
 An example of the action taken is shown in this video from Hampshire.
+More information is available here.

 Safer Urban Driving CPC course for HGV/PCV professional drivers.